mandemmike/AI-PASS/README.md

 Intended users and few example areas of age and gender detection technology:

 * Social media companies,
 * Demographic Analysis systems for the companies who use demographic information to understand the characteristics of the people for selling their products and services,
 * Online and physical store solutions,
 * Marketing strategies,
 * Service improvements,
 * Product development

 ###  Dataset
 [UTKFace](https://susanqq.github.io/UTKFace/) dataset is a large-scale face dataset between the age groups up to 116 years-old.
 The dataset has over approximately 23,700 face images with labels of age, gender, and ethnicity.
 Where _[age]_[gender]_[race]_[date&time].jpg_ :

 - Age is an integer from 0 to 116
 - Gender is an integer in which 0 represents male and 1 represents female
 - Race is an integer from 0 to 4, (0) white, (1) black, (2) asian, (3) indian and (4) others, respectively
 - Date and time, denoting when the picture was taken

 All the images in the dataset are `aligned and cropped` faces available to train the model, that is to say; a constraint would be that any input for testing must be cropped and aligned vertically.
 The data set has no "NaN" values, so it is a clean dataset.

-We look at the distribution of the dataset, it can be seen with the visualization in the notebook that majority of population is between 20 and 30-years-old, according to the distribution of the age groups dataset is nor very well-balanced.
-Training is going to be though and might be tricky to get a good accuracy (now is around 90%).
-Although, gender distribution (approx. male and female is 50%) is pretty well-balanced, so we do not need to change gender data.
+When we look at the distribution of the dataset, it can be seen with the visualization in the notebook that majority of population is between 20 and 30-years-old, according to the distribution of the age group dataset is not very well-balanced.
+Although, gender distribution is pretty well-balanced, so we do not need to change gender data.
 When we look at the race, while white, black, indian and asian have most of the age groups from 0 to 116, other category do not have the age groups over than 60 as much as the rest of the race categories.

 ### [CNN](../ModelTrainingService/cnn_model_(self_training).ipynb) Model Architecture

-In this project, we have built multiclass classification models by using Keras library in python by constructing of a convolutional neural network (CNN) to make an image classification model of the dataset to classify images based on a person's age & gender.
+In the project, we have built multiclass classification models in python by using tensorflow and Keras libraries by constructing of a convolutional neural network (CNN) to make an image classification model to classify images based on the person's age & gender.
 The input layer is a single input type which are aligned and cropped faces as RGB images, corresponding to red, green and blue channels of an image.

-The neural network is built of three layered_block branches (age, gender and ethnicity) which are the features of the images for the prediction and used 2D-convolutional layers as set of default hidden layers for the image classification.
+The neural network is built of three layered_block branches (age, gender and ethnicity) which are the features of images for the prediction and used 2D-convolutional layers as set of default hidden layers for the image classification.
 Stacked as;

 default Hidden layers => Conv2D -> "ReLU" Activation -> BatchNormalization -> MaxPooling -> Dropout.

-branch(feature) layers => Dense -> "ReLU" Activation -> Dropout -> followed by the Dense output layera nd softmax(age & ethnicity) / sigmoid(gender) activation layers.
+branch(feature) layers => Dense -> "ReLU" Activation -> Dropout -> followed by the Dense output layers and softmax activation layers for all features.

 To get multi-output in our model as age and gender, we used keras [image data generator](https://medium.com/@mrgarg.rajat/training-on-large-datasets-that-dont-fit-in-memory-in-keras-60a974785d71) by defining as a helper object.
 This is going to provide us batches of images to support the multi-output model.
 Image data generator is one of reliable way of handling large datasets to skip the memory problems for training process.